mixed-plate/mixed-plate.github.io/index.md

 ## Development History
 <h4>Milestone 1: Mock up Development</h4>
 Our goal for Milestone 1 was to create a team contract and negotiate what roles and tasks each team member would be assigned.
-We then created a simple UI for the landing, input, and dashboard page.
+We then created a simple UI for the landing, input, sign in, and dashboard page.
 In addition, we decided to use the Next.js template for our project.
 Since we still have a few issues still in our To-Do and In-Progress tab of our M1 project board, we plan to backlog and move those issues to our M2 milestone.

 Milestone 1 was managed using [Mixed-Plate GitHub Project Board M1](https://github.com/orgs/mixed-plate/projects/2)